Policy on Alcohol, Tobacco, and Other Drugs

-- Drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcoholic beverages.
+- Drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcohol beverages.

 - On-campus advertisements that indicate alcohol as the primary focus of the event are not permitted.

-- Viterbo campus safety personnel may request that the La Crosse Police Department perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
+- Viterbo Campus Safety and Security and Security personnel may request that the LCPD perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
 Persons may request the breathalyzer test to demonstrate that they have not been drinking.
-When a breathalyzer is requested by campus safety, persons have the right to refuse it.
+When a breathalyzer is requested by Campus Safety and Security and Security, persons have the right to refuse it.
 Individuals may not refuse being transported to the hospital when incapacitated.
 At Viterbo, breathalyzers are used only by members of the La Crosse Police Department.